Your COVID Testing Costs May Be Going Up

 Starting last spring, people with traditional Medicare benefits (i.e., Parts A and B) have also been able to receive up to eight rapid tests per month at no cost to them.
 Unfortunately, this benefit will also likely expire in May.
 After that, those on Medicare will have to pay for the tests themselves.
 Medicare Advantage plans might choose to cover the costs, but there are no guarantees.

 The story could be a little different for tests ordered by a doctor.
 Traditional Medicare should cover the cost of the tests themselves, but the visit with the doctor might require a copay.
 Medicare Advantage beneficiaries will be in the same boat as those with private health insurance — it’ll be up to their insurance companies!

 When it comes to COVID test coverage, Medicaid beneficiaries are more fortunate than their counterparts with Medicare or private health insurance.
 Due to a provision in the American Rescue Plan, they’ll continue to receive coverage for rapid tests through September 2024.
 After that though, individual states may choose to end coverage or impose some cost-sharing.

 If you’re uninsured, or if paying the up-front cost or copay for tests is a financial challenge, you’ll still have some options.
 The federal government is offering four free rapid tests per household until supplies run out.
 The Rockefeller Foundation’s Project ACT is continuing to offer free rapid tests to people in certain zip codes.
-You may be able to get free rapid tests through your local health department.
 And you can still use the CDC’s No Cost COVID-19 Testing locator to find free testing sites near you.